hanai3Bi/Switch-OC-Suite/README.md

     - It has been proved safe without charger (not reaching battery power draw threshold)

   - Unsafe: CPU/GPU @ 2397/1305 MHz
+    - Without chargers, CPU/GPU would be capped @ 1963/921 MHz.

+    - Without official chargers, GPU would be capped @ 1267 MHz.

     - Why **NOT RECOMMENDED**?
       - See `Current Flow` in sys-clk-OC overlay `Miscellaneous` (on battery) or measure power draw from charger yourself.